Nyaribari/admodels/README.md

 Since Django 3.0, there is a Choices class that extends Python’s Enum types with extra constraints and functionality.

-# UUID for ids unique.
+# UUID for making ids unique.

 Universally unique identifier is a 128-bit number, usually represented as 32 hexadecimal characters separated by four hyphens.
 The probability that a UUID will be duplicated is not zero, but it is close enough to zero to be negligible.